cwleonard/ff_client/README.markdown

 -------------

 	Members.authenticate("test", "password");
-	Member m = Members.getSelf(); // gives you the member that just authenticated
+	Member m = Members.getTokenOwner(); // gives you the member that just authenticated